mrrobot40404/multi-model-phishing-email-detection/README.md

 Files for the local_UI are in the local_UI folder.
 To run just run the InputUI 1.py file

 Similarly, to run the proof of concept web version of the UI, simply navigate to the web_UI folder and run app.py.
+As you will see in the command prompt, enter the local host URL: 127.0.0.1:5000.

 Follow the README in PhishingDetectorModel to run/finetune/evaluate the Llama fine-tuned model